zther/zther-lib/README.md

 ## About

-A JavaScript library by Joel Caballero.
+A JavaScript library by Zther.

 See the [project homepage](http://.github.io/zther-lib).